dionmaicon/processing_bank_transactions_with_rust/README.md

 ### Issues

-**chargebacks** In my opinion chargebacks shouldn't be processed in batch files, to avoid fraud maybe it should use a warning in the logger and include the chargeback transactions in another file to be processed after careful verification.
+In my opinion **chargebacks** shouldn't be processed in batch files, to avoid fraud maybe it should use a warning in the logger and include the chargeback transactions in another file to be processed after careful verification.